 Which One Is Right For Me?

-When you come in for a consultation, Dr. Schuster will evaluate your teeth and discuss your goals and options with you.
+When you come in for a consultation, the Stonebridge Ranch Dentistry team will evaluate your teeth and discuss your goals and options with you.
 Crowns and bridges are appropriate in different situations, and we will help you decide what’s right for you.
 We will also help you decide the best material for your crown or bridge.
 Porcelain is what we use most often because it is extremely durable and stain resistant, feels comfortable, and is the most aesthetically appealing.

-At the second visit, Dr. Schuster will remove the temporary crown and thoroughly clean and prepare the area for the permanent crown.
+At the second visit, we will remove the temporary crown and thoroughly clean and prepare the area for the permanent crown.
 After seating the crown in place, she will adjust it along with the surrounding teeth to make it completely comfortable.

 Getting a Bridge